-Midwest Burners, Interfuse, HullabalU, Burning Down the River and HearthsOPhyre expect attendees and volunteers to create and maintain a space that is welcoming for all ticketed attendees.
+Midwest Burners, Interfuse, HullabalU, and HearthsOPhyre expect attendees and volunteers to create and maintain a space that is welcoming for all ticketed attendees.
 We do not discriminate on gender, sexual orientation, disability, ethnicity, socioeconomic status, age, or religion.

 We are guided by the Burning Man 10 Principles.
 When in conflict with other participants, we use FLAME: Find out, Listen, Analyze, Mediate, Explain.

 Participation in this community and event is open to all ticketed attendees; however, continued attendance can be revoked if a participant fails to respect other attendees or behaves in a way that endangers themselves, the event, or the broader community.